-See Table E - 1 to determine the gasket(s) (01B) required for your rotor trim.
+See Table E-1 to determine the gasket(s) (01B) required for the viscosity and temperature of the liquid being pumped.
 Remove the head from the housing assembly and install the gasket(s).
 Reinstall the head on the housing assembly (04) and secure with the capscrews (B).

-The gasket set (01B) includes (2) 0.006 inch gaskets and (1) 0.015 inch gasket and will accomodate all standard clearances.
+The gasket set (01B) includes (2) 0.006 inch gaskets and (1) 0.015 inch gasket and will accommodate all standard clearances.
 If additional clearance is required, order two kits.